 The Shure MV7 has an MSRP of $249.

-The MV7 is in a category of its own: it’s significantly cheaper than its closest rival, the Shure SM7B (MSRP $399), but more than double other best-selling dynamic USB/XLR hybrid mics, like the Samson Q2U, Audio-Technica ATR2100x-USB, RODE Podcaster or upcoming Samson Q9U (launching December 2020).
+The MV7 is in a category of its own: it’s significantly cheaper than its closest rival, the Shure SM7B (MSRP $399), but more than double other best-selling dynamic USB/XLR hybrid mics, like the Samson Q2U, Audio-Technica ATR2100x-USB, RODE Podcaster or new Samson Q9U (launched early 2021).

 Here’s how the MV7 compares in price to similar mics: